Loadingā¦

 When you borrow from the circle, you commit to repaying according to the agreed schedule:

-Late or missed payments are handled according to your circle's governance rules.
+Late or missed paymentsare handled according to your circle's governance rules.
 Consistent repayment builds trust with your circle members.

-Automatic (first-come) or member voting required
+Automatic (first-come) or member voting requiredāset in your Circle's rules

-Percentage held back as safety buffer
+Optional percentage held back as a safety buffer for defaults

 When borrowers repay with interest, that interest is distributed to contributing members:

-Example: If your circle earns $1,000 in interest and you contributed 10% of the pool, you'd earn approximately $90 (after Trebanx's 10% fee on net earnings).
+Example:If your circle earns $1,000 in interest and you contributed 10% of the pool, you'd earn approximately $90 (after Trebanx's 10% fee on net earnings).

 Member-to-member lending involves risk of loss.